1. Who must register and when?

 You can delist the lobbyist on the “Client Information Update” page of your quarterly activity report (LD-2).
 Click here for detailed instructions.

 11. Our firm/organization had no activity this quarter.
 Do we still need to file a report?

 Yes.
 You are required to file a report for the quarterly period you registered and for each quarterly period thereafter even if there is no activity until you submit a termination report.
-Please note that even if you check line 11 for “No Activity” of the LD-2 quarterly report, you MUST disclose income on line 12 (lobbying firms) or expenses on line 13 (organizations), even if there is none.
+Please note that even if you check for “No Activity” of the quarterly activity report (LD-2), you MUST disclose income (lobbying firms) or expenses (organizations), even if there is none.
 Do not leave blank.
-“No Activity” reports however should contain only the first page of the LD-2 form.
-The Lobbying Activity pages should not be filed.

 12.The quarterly activity report (LD-2) asks for “specific lobbying issues.”
 What do I need to disclose?

 For each general lobbying area, list the specifics which were actually lobbied during the quarterly period.
 Include, for example, specific bills before Congress or specific executive branch actions.
 BE SPECIFIC.
 Bill numbers alone do not satisfy the requirements for reporting on this line and restatement of the general issue code is insufficient.
 Use the following format to describe legislation: BILL NO., BILL TITLE, AND DESCRIPTION OF THE SPECIFIC SECTION(S) OF INTEREST. i.e., “H.R.
 3610, Department of Defense Appropriations Act of 1996, Title 2, all provisions relating to environmental restoration.”
 For specific issues other than legislation, provide detailed descriptions of lobbying efforts.